Chicken Breast in Coconut Milk serves 4

 What’s not to like about the pomegranate?
 Sprinkle a handful of seeds over your porridge, your yogurt, your salads, your leafy greens and literally any and all dishes – it goes well with fish, poultry and meat.
 It lifts your eating experience to a whole new level of enjoyment – both taste wise and visually.
 Experiment freely and have fun with it!

-The photo above shows a simple salad made with left over whole grain pasta, bell peppers, fennel, napa cabbage, pomegranate seeds and a sprinkle of rice vinegar and olive oil.
+The photo to your right shows a simple salad made with left over whole grain pasta, orange bell pepper, fennel, napa cabbage, pomegranate seeds and a sprinkle of rice vinegar and olive oil.

 Here is a quick video

 on how to easily get the seeds out of the fruit.